Yuri Lemeshev

-Yuri Lemeshev (born 1954 or 1955) is an American accordion player and former member of gypsy punk band Gogol Bordello.
+Yuri Lemeshev (born 1954 or 1955) is an American accordion player and former member of the gypsy punk band Gogol Bordello.

 Biography

 Lemeshev was born on the island of Sakhalin, RSFSR, Soviet Union.
-In 1989 he emigrated to the United States.
+In 1989, he emigrated to the United States.
 He became popular in the East Village of New York City for his performances in bistros, wearing various hats and wigs.
 He has shared the stage and recorded with Nicole Renaud, Greg Wall, Mary Wooten, and Matt Darriau, and worked in a trio called Tridruga with bassist Tony Scherr and guitarist Brad Shepik.
 In 2001, he joined Gogol Bordello, leaving the band in 2013.

 He started a duo with theremin player Pamelia Kurstin in 2007.